• Skip to main content

 Although, a 7805 IC is mostly used as a fixed 5 V voltage regulator, it is possible to configure a 7805 IC to produce a variable output from 5 V and higher, depending up the input DC supply.
-In this post we discuss a simple circuit network which can be used for getting an adjustable output voltage between 5 V and 15 V through the IC 7805.
+In this post I have explained a simple circuit network which can be used for getting an adjustable output voltage between 5 V and 15 V through the IC 7805.

 The following figure shows the circuit diagram of the variable IC 7805 power supply.
 The simple design provides you a range of voltages (which can be adjusted as desired by the user).
 The circuit can also generate up to 1 amp output current which is a much bigger than most small AC adapters are rated to produce.